310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Souma-kyun, you have a weak outlook~ We need to consider every kind of possibility, you know?
+Souma-kyun, you have a weak outlook~ We need to consider every kind of possibility, y'know?

 Regardless how Kanata-kun may have been in the past, he wouldn't just disappear now without telling anyone.